bjonesy/xwp-test/README.md

 ### Using FTP

 1. Extract `xwp-test.zip` to your computer
-2. Upload the `plugin-name.zip` directory to your `wp-content/plugins` directory
+2. Upload the `xwp-test.zip` directory to your `wp-content/plugins` directory
 3. Activate the plugin on the WordPress Plugins Dashboard